janexner/site-infrastructure-tests/README.md

 Causes the framework to test whether Ensighten Manage is loaded into the page.

 Example: `Ensighten Manage is present`

 #### `Tealium IQ is present`

 Causes the framework to test whether Tealium IQ is loaded into the page.

 Example: `Tealium IQ is present`

+#### `log Browser Performance Timing`

+Causes the framework to retrieve the window.performance.timing object from the browser and to log it into the 'timings.csv' file.

+Example: `log Browser Performance Timing`